 All researchers must show proof of having taken a training course on research with human subjects.
 You may take the online course found at the National Institute of Health website, or you may provide verification of having taken a similar course.
 If your research is being sponsored by or is connected with another institution which also requires you to obtain an IRB approval from them, please include a copy of that approval letter with your application to the LSCS IRB, or some indication that your organization is aware of your research.

-Fill out either the IRB Research Application Form or the IRB Research Application Form for Classroom Projects and submit via to IRB@lonestar.edu via e-mail.
+Fill out either the IRB Research Application Form or the IRB Research Application Form for Classroom Projects and submit to April.M.Odell@lonestar.edu via e-mail.
 Also submit the required forms and additional documentation as listed on the application form.
 (Be sure to save a copy for yourself.)
 On the IRB Links/Training link, you can find information that may be helpful to you in filling out the application.

 Current LSCS faculty working on a dissertation or thesis, if not using LSCS students, faculty or staff as research subjects, may submit an approved IRB from their home institution in lieu of this application.
 Approval is not guaranteed.
 At the discretion of the LSCS IRB, you may be asked to submit an LSCS IRB application.